nitrictech/docs/docs/messaging.md

 ### Subscriptions

-A subscription is something listening to a topic.
+A subscription is something that listens to a topic.
 You can think of it as a channel that notifies your application when something new arrives on the topic.

 ### Examples